 There's two places to archive your proposal.

-Hover over the proposal you would like to archive, then press the "..." button at the far right and select "archive"
+Hover over the proposal you would like to archive, then press the "..." button at the far right and select "archive" from the dropdown menu:

 If you're looking to archive multiple proposals at once, you can click on the checkbox next to the proposal: